carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

 if you are not writing your own programs, these can be very useful for storing job scripts, analysis scripts and small input files.

+If you are building software, you may have a large amount of source code that you compile to build your executable.
+Since this data can generally be recovered by re-downloading the code, or re-running the checkout operation from the source code repository, this data is also less critical to protect.

-For larger amounts of data, you should make sure you have a robust system in place for taking copies of critical data off the HPC system wherever possible to backed-up storage.
+For larger amounts of data, especially important results from your runs, which may be irreplaceable, you should make sure you have a robust system in place for taking copies of data off the HPC system wherever possible to backed-up storage.
 Tools such as `rsync` can be very useful for this.

 Your access to the shared HPC system will generally be time-limited so you